What is Project Planning?

 Projects are unique and therefore our estimates of activity duration and cost, resource productivity, material costs, and other project parameters cannot be accurate but we can estimate their ranges (optimistic, expected, and pessimistic values).

 Besides, there are potential events that may happen with certain probabilities and change the way or cost of project execution.

-Taking this into account, it is possible to determine what contingency reserves must be added to project cost and duration for setting the targets that have sufficient probabilities to be met.
+Taking this into account, it is possible to determine what contingency reserves must be necessary to project cost and duration for setting the targets that have sufficient probabilities.

-We have described the core processes of project planning that are applied in most projects.
-We did not try to describe all planning processes used in different projects.
+We have described the core processes of project planning that are present in most projects.
+We did not try to describe all planning processes in different projects.

-The results of the above processes are collected and described in a document called Project Management Plan.
+The results of the above processes are in a document of Project Management Plan.

-You should remember that project planning must be done from the very beginning to the project finish.
+You should remember that project planning must start from the very beginning to the project finish.
 We always replan the remaining work with project data updates because changes are inevitable and initial plan can become obsolete very soon.
-The current version of the project can be compared with the project baseline for project performance analysis and corrective actions development.
+The current version of the project candiffer with the project baseline for project performance analysis and corrective actions development.

 Please remember the 5P rule: Proper Planning Prevents Poor Performance!

 PMP, GPSF, GCMF, Founder of Moscow, Russia PMI® Chapter

 General Manager of Spider Project Team – the leading Russian project management consulting company with branches an partners in Russia, Brazil, Colombia, Kazakhstan, Romania, and Ukraine.